PiretKaris/Team_39/README.md

 # Team_39

-Our team tasks as of 06_07_2024 in WoTech program, done by four fantastic women - Agnese, Evelyn, Piret, Sigita!
+Our team tasks as of 06_07_2024 in WoTech program done by four fantastic women - Agnese, Evelyn, Piret, Sigita!

 Let's introduce ourselves!